 There are now more than 5,000 protestors.
-The presidential selection was to be made on March 21.
-At this point tensions are high and the government, department of education and principals from all schools demanded that students return to attend classes.
+The presidential selection is to be made the next day on March 21.
+At this point, tensions are high and the government, department of education, and principals from all schools demand that students return to attend classes.

 March 21, 1990

 Newly selected President Lee Teng-Hui invites 53 students to the Presidential Office.
 Lee agreed to accomplish the following before his inauguration:

 - Nullify the Temporary Provisions Against the Communist Rebellion